 - Successfully be monitored teaching your first course within six months of classroom Instructor Course (instructor status is granted and an instructor card is issued after the instructor successfully completes the Instructor Course and demonstrates teaching skills while being monitored during a Provider or Update Course

 How can I teach after I complete the Instructor Process?
 Upon completing the instructor program and completing your monitoring requirement, you will be permitted to teach the programs in the discipline you have completed (ACLS, BLS, or PALS).
-Advanced Instructors (ACLS and PALS): You will be invited to teach our programs at our location.
-ACLS and PALS instructors are not permitted to teach the ACLS or PALS programs independently.
-As an ACLS or PALS instructor, you may also teach for another AHA Training Center; provide them with your ACLS/PALS instructor card, and most Training Centers will permit you to teach at their center.
+BLS Instructors: You’re permitted to teach courses at our location, your facility, or out in the community.

 *Please note: The instructor course provides the information on how to instruct an AHA course (whether it be ACLS, BLS, or PALS).
 The instructor course is NOT a review of the content from the provider course.
 Therefore, it is required that you review your course provider textbook and instructor materials BEFORE attending the Instructor Program.
 You may feel more comfortable taking a renewal course close to your instructor course in some cases.

 Fees: The only student fees will be to purchase their own instructor materials.
-Here are the required printed materials: https://shopcpr.heart.org/acls-instuctor-manual-2021 ($60); if you do not already have a 2020 Provider manual, you’ll also need: https://shopcpr.heart.org/acls-provider-manual ($46)
+Below are the required printed materials.

 - https://shopcpr.heart.org/2020-guidelines ($27)